TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/lesson.md

 ###Accommodation/Differentiation
-Students can create a variable size board
+Students can create a variable sized board.

-The checker can actually be done using one function taking in the start x and y and the movement of the x and y.
+The checkers can actually be done using one function taking in the start x and y and the movement of the x and y.

 [Project Spec - Tic-Tac-Toe]: project.md